Take the stress out of this holiday tradition with these super easy elf on the shelf hiding spots; perfect for when you forget to move the elf…again!

 Today I am sharing my favorite completely mess-free Elf on the Shelf hiding spots so your kids can have fun and you can have your sanity.

-Mess-Free Elf on the Shelf Ideas
+The Best Elf on the Shelf Hiding Spots

 Ok, let’s get real here for a second.